Why is the Lambda IteratorAge metric increasing for my DynamoDB stream?

 Invocation errors

 To retain discarded events, configure the event source mapping to send details about failed batches to an Amazon Simple Queue Service (Amazon SQS) queue.
-Or, configure the even source mapping to send details to an Amazon Simple Notification Service (Amazon SNS) topic.
+Or, configure the event source mapping to send details to an Amazon Simple Notification Service (Amazon SNS) topic.
 To do this, use the On-failure destination parameter.

 Throttle occurrences

-When you use DynamoDB streams, don't configure more than two consumers on the same stream shard.
-If you have more than two readers per shard, this can cause throttling.
 If you need more than two readers on a single stream shard, then use a fan-out pattern.
 Configure the Lambda function to consume records from the stream, and then forward them to other downstream Lambda functions or Amazon Kinesis streams.
+For Lambda, use a concurrency limit to prevent throttling.

 Lambda throughput